NanoComp/meep/doc/docs/Python_Tutorials/Optical_Forces.md

 The simulation script is in [examples/parallel-wvgs-force.py](https://github.com/NanoComp/meep/blob/master/python/examples/parallel-wvgs-force.py).
 The notebook is [examples/parallel-wvgs-force.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/parallel-wvgs-force.ipynb).

-The main component of the script is the function `parallel_waveguide(s,xodd)` which computes the Poynting flux and the force given the waveguide separation distance `s` and parity of the waveguide mode `xodd`.
+The main component of the script is the function `parallel_waveguide` which computes the Poynting flux and the force given the waveguide separation distance `s` and parity of the waveguide mode `xodd`.
 Since the eigenmode frequency is not known apriori, a preliminary [`Harminv`](../Python_User_Interface.md#harminv) run is required using a broadband pulsed source.
 The propagating mode never decays away and the runtime is therefore chosen arbitrarily as 200 time units after the pulsed sources have turned off.
 Once we have determined the eigenmode frequency, we then replace the `Source` with [`EigenModeSource`](../Python_User_Interface.md#eigenmodesource) to compute: (1) the force on each waveguide due to the mode coupling and (2) the power in the mode.
 The [eigenmode source](Eigenmode_Source.md) enables a more efficient mode excitation than simply using a constant-amplitude point/area source.

 ```py
 import meep as mp